tagnja/LearningNotes/cs-foundations/algorithm/_note-algorithm.md

 ### Basic Data Structure

 ### Array

-Description:
+**Description**

-- Array is a linear data structure consisting of a collection of *elements* each identified by array index.
+Array is a linear data structure, consisting of a collection of *elements* each identified by array index.
+In memory it is a continuous space.

-List ADT
+**List ADT**

 A list contains elements of same type arranged in sequential order and following operations can be performed on the list.